-Halloween is a cross-quarter day | EarthSky.org
+Halloween is an astronomical holiday

 But Halloween is now fixed on October 31.
 Meanwhile, the true cross-quarter day now falls on or near November 7 and the midnight culmination of the Pleiades cluster on or near November 21.

-Bottom line: The present date for Halloween – October 31 – marks the approximate midway point between the autumn equinox and the winter solstice.
+Bottom line: October 31, the present date for Halloween, marks the approximate midway point between the autumn equinox and the winter solstice.
 Halloween is one of the year’s four cross-quarter days.

 Enjoying EarthSky?
 Sign up for our free daily newsletter today!